 Account form templates allow the Account Owner and Account Managers to easily standardize the Forms their Fieldwire Projects will leverage.
 Project Admins can pull forms from the Account to projects.
 Project Admins can also choose to 'push' form templates from the Project-level to the Account level.

-- Subscriptions: Business or Premier
+- Subscriptions: Business or Business Plus

 - Permissions: Account Owners and Managers, Project Admins